 Advanced Sector Protection (ASP) is the name used for a set of independent hardware and software methods used to disable or enable programming or erase operations, individually, in any or all sectors.
-An overview of these methods is shown in Figure 44.
+An overview of these methods is shown in Figure 46 on page 58.

 Block Protection and ASP protection settings for each sector are logically OR'd to define the protection for each sector, i.e. if either mechanism is protecting a sector the sector cannot be programmed or erased.
-Refer to Figure 8.3 for full details of the BP2-0 bits.
+Refer to Section 8.3 Block Protection on page 57 for full details of the BP2-0 bits.

-Figure 44.
+Figure 46.
 Advanced Sector Protection Overview